A Step-by-Step Guide to Do-it-yourself Plumbing: Fixing Frequent Issues at Home

 Can I fix a plumbing problem myself?

-Yes, you are able to fix minor plumbing issues yourself, by learning a few basic plumbing tips for DIY.
+Yes, you are able to fix minor plumbing issues yourself, by learning some basic plumbing skills.

 What tools do I need for plumbing projects at home?